lespicker/jekyll-bootstrap/_posts/2012-11-16-box-canada.md

 {% img /images/2012/11/DSC9916.jpg %}

-Each image in this Folio Collection was individually prepared for printing and then hand-printed on Museo Silver Rag archival, museum-quality, fine art paper (300gsm).
+Each image in this *Portfolio Edition* was individually prepared for printing and then hand-printed on Museo Silver Rag archival, museum-quality, fine art paper (300gsm).
 Prints will last at least 100 years if they are properly cared for.
-To that end, please handle prints with the cotton gloves supplied and store them in the Portfolio box at room temperatures.
+To that end, please handle prints with the cotton gloves supplied and store them in the hand-made box at room temperatures.

-The landscapes in this Portfolio box were recorded between 2007 and 2011 using digital capture on Nikon professional equipment.
+The landscapes in this *Portfolio Edition* were digitally recorded using Nikon and Hasselblad professional equipment.

-Periodically I issue other hand-made Portfolio Editions, always in limited quantities.
+Periodically I issue other hand-made *Portfolio Editions*, always in limited quantities.
 We hope you will visit here periodically if you are interested in adding new ones to your collection.
+To purchase this *Portfolio Edition* please click [here](http://shop.lesterpickerphoto.com/page/301).